Quiz on The Rise and Fall of the Roman Empire

 Ans. (a)

-What was a Roman name for France?
+What was the Roman name for France?

 (a) Lutetia